zhangzhics/CITS5503_Sem2/Labs/Lab3S3DynamoDB.md

 ### [5] Scan the table

-Use AWS CLI command to scan the created DynamoDB table, and output what you've got.
+Use the AWS CLI command to scan the created DynamoDB table, and output what you've got.

 ### [6] Delete the table

-Use AWS CLI command to delete the table.
+Use the AWS CLI command to delete the table.

 **NOTE**: Do NOT delete the created S3 bucket, you will reuse the created S3 bucket in Labs 4 and 9.

-Lab Assessment:
+## Lab Assessment

 A structured presentation (15%).
 A clear step-by-step with detailed descriptions (85%).